Business as Usual

 silhouetted

-Then he saw the mountains silhouetted against the morning sky
+Then he saw the mountains silhouetted against the morning sky.
+The aircraft was silhouetted against the setting sun as it climbed through the clouds.

 empezar lección